-Traditional editorial practice for normal text documents is to put the real text (what would be printed) as character data content, and keep the metadata (information about the text) in attributes, from where they can more easily be isolated for analysis or special treatment like display in the margin or in a mouseover:
+Traditional editorial practice for normal text documents is to put the ‘real’ text (what would be printed or displayed to the user) as character data content in elements, and keep the metadata (the information about the text) in attributes, from where they can more easily be isolated for analysis or special treatment like display in the margin or in a mouseover:

 <l n="184"> <spara>Portia</spara> <text>The quality of mercy is not strain'd,</text> ... </l>